Lancaster County (PA) Links:

 Community Anti-Drug Coalitions of American (CADCA): A national organization for community anti-drug coalitions, made up of over 5,000 local coalitions nationwide.
 Lots of tools and information for coalition-building and community substance abuse prevention.

 Community Tool Box: A free, online resource for those working to build healthier communities and bring about social change.
 It offers thousands of pages of tips and tools for taking action in communities.

 Mentor Foundation USA: Working to prevent drug abuse among youth through mentoring and peer-to-peer programs.

-National Clearinghouse for Drug and Alcohol Information: Tons of information on the treatment and prevention of substance abuse-downloads, brochures, fact sheets, reports, and videos.
-Almost all of it is free and available in quantity.
+National Clearinghouse for Drug and Alcohol Information: Free materials on the treatment and prevention of substance abuse: downloads, brochures, fact sheets, reports, and videos.

 National Institute on Alcohol Abuse and Alcoholism: The NIAAA is a part of the National Institutes of Health, and offers a catalog of publications (most are free), databases, research news, along with other online services.